 They say a picture is worth a thousand words.
 If that’s the case, Mary Randlett has spoken hundreds of thousands of words about the Pacific Northwest and the people in it.
 Through her powerful photography, Randlett has captured the beauty of the Pacific Northwest.

 Born in Seattle on May 5, 1924, art has always played a central role in Randlett’s life.
-Her mother was active in the arts and crafts movement and Randlett had contact with early Northwest artists such as Kenneth Callahan, Morris Graves, and Mark Tobey from a young age.
-At the age of 10, she received her first camera, a small Kodak, and within a few years had produced her first photo album.
+Her mother was active in the arts and crafts movement, and Randlett had contact with early Northwest artists such as Kenneth Callahan, Morris Graves, and Mark Tobey from a young age.
+At the age of 10, she received her first camera, a small Kodak.
+Within a few years she had produced her first photo album.
 She continued to take photographs throughout high school at Queen Anne High.

 It wasn’t until college that Randlett really developed her photography skills.
 In the basement of Whitman College’s darkroom, Randlett experimented with different development techniques.
 In 1947 she graduated with a bachelors in political science.

 Following graduation, Randlett worked at a small Seattle store.
 She was fired after she spoke up about female wage discrimination and demanded a pay raise.
 After this, she apprenticed with fashion photographer Hans Jorgensen in Seattle.
 In 1949, Randlett took photographs of Slo-Mo-Shun IV, the world’s fastest boat at the time.
 The photos gave her a great deal of publicity and helped launch her career as a professional photographer.